ahmedemad3/spring-arabic-search/README.md

-# Spring REST API for Employee Management and Arabic Word Search
+# Spring REST API for Employee Management and Arabic Search
 This is a Spring REST API project developed using Java and PostgreSQL for managing employees and searching Arabic words.

 # Features